Water on Mars (band): 2007 - Delta

-In January 22, 2007, Water on Mars released its second album, Delta.
+On January 22, 2007, Water on Mars released its second album, Delta.
 It is announced as a new mutation of the group's increasingly complex electronic music.

 Conceptualized with the help of philosopher Sophie-Jan Arrien, the album explores the myth of Faust and revisits the crossroads where Robert Johnson sold his soul to the devil to acquire knowledge of the urban blues.

 Other musicians who took part in the recording of Delta were soprano Sabrina Ferland, DJ Raphaël Simard, folk singer Judith Perron, and Daniel Gaudreault (Rhodes piano), Dominique Paré (Minimoog), Lyne Goulet (saxophone), Anna Kowalczyk (flute) and Marie-Ève Legendre (backing vocals).

 Delta obtained critical success.
 The track "Gizeh" hit number one on Bandeapart.fm's interactive charts, and number 5 on the Baromètre charts (Quebec indy radio network).
 "Gizeh" appeared on the compilation CD of DJ Marco G, and "Ole Man" was included in the compilation CD Québec Émergent 2007 as well as on the TEA South yearly compilation.

 Excellent reviews of Delta came from DJ Claude Rajotte of Radio-Canada, Réjean Beaucage, of Voir Magazine, Isabelle Bédard-Brûlé of Impact-Campus, who wrote that Delta is an album "to discover for its organic vision of electro, that goes to the end of the possibilities".
 The Journal de Québec said that Delta has "a clear genius for a concise, discrete, and efficient adaptation of some of the best pages of psychedelic garage rock...Our choice of the week".
 According to poet and critic Tony Tremblay of Bandeapart.fm, "That's Delta : a strange psychedelic trek in a sweet and intense musical dream.
 Water on Mars played the 2007 Festival d'été de Québec.
 At the 2007 ADISQ awards, Delta was nominated for Electronic Music Album of the Year.